codyaverett/memento/personal/blog/guides/create a minimal react app with parcel.md

 ## 5. Install Npm Dependencies for the Minimal Setup: `parcel, React, react-dom`

-- Still in your terminal, type `npm install react react-dom; npm install -D parcel`.
+- Still in your terminal, type `npm install react react-dom; npm install -D parcel process`.
 Execute.
 This will install these packages and add them as dependencies in your package.json file.

 ## 6. Create an index.html with Boilerplate and index.js with Basic React Components